NCEMS/energetic-origins-of-PPI-connectivity/README.md

 To do:

+-1.
+Add typing checks to the code with the typing library
 0. Compare P20484,YKL021C sequences between AF2 and SGD ref, appears to be source of error in cagiada_stability
 1. Run cagiada_stability predictions for all proteins in nodes_df
 2. Add DisProt-based cutoff for determining which proteins are/are not disordered